-Day 4 - The TV location of 'the Mill', Rosslyn Chapel, the church where Jamie and Claire were married, the Duke's kitchenToday we will journey to one of the filming sites of Wilmington and see the location where Jamie and Claire went to see a play, and then Claire performed emergency surgery.
-The filming was done at Arniston House which has historical links to Rosslyn Chapel and Culloden, as the family was eventually instrumental in getting the tartan act repealed as well as other oppressive laws in the wake of the ‘45 Rising.
-Next we'll see "the Mill" where Jamie dove in the frigid water to free the stuck wheel.
+Day 7 - The TV location of 'the Mill', Rosslyn Chapel, Wilmington, Glencorse Old Kirk, the Duke's kitchenToday we will start with one of the most remembered scenes in outlander - "the Mill" where Jamie dove in the frigid water to free the stuck wheel.
 The filming was done at the picturesque Preston Mill – one of the oldest, working, water-driven meal mills in Scotland.
-After searching around for Jamie's clothes, you'll stop for a visit at Rosslyn Chapel (as long as we're in the neighborhood and it is such a not to be missed site) and have lunch at Rosslyn Inn.
-From there you'll go to the beautiful church where Jamie and Claire's iconic wedding took place.
-The Glencorse Old Kirk is still used today as a wedding venue so our visit will have to be arranged in advance and may need to be moved around in the schedule.
-Near by is the Callendar House which was used as Bellhurst Manor and the authentic Georgian working kitchen was that of the Duke of Sandringham ("Off with your head!").
-On the return to Stirling, we'll have a short photostop of the Kelpies.
+After searching around for Jamie's clothes, you'll stop for a visit at Rosslyn Chapel (as long as we're in the neighborhood and it is such a not to be missed site).
+Then we'll journey to one of the filming sites of Wilmington and see the location where Jamie and Claire went to see a play, and then Claire performed emergency surgery.
+The filming was done at Arniston House which has historical links to Rosslyn Chapel and Culloden, as the family was eventually instrumental in getting the tartan act repealed.
+After a special lunch at Arniston, you'll get to visit the beautiful church where Jamie and Claire's iconic wedding took place.
+You can stand in the exact spot where Claire learned Jamie's full name.
+Next will be Callendar House, which was used as Bellhurst Manor, and the authentic Georgian working kitchen was that of the Duke of Sandringham ("Off with your head!").
 Overnight: Hotel in Stirling

 Hugh Allison and I have worked together to design this tour and we will strive to see all of the places in the